Who does this article apply to?

-Beginning June 21, 2018, DreamHost will begin migrating existing DreamObjects accounts to a new and improved cluster.
-This will help with the long term stability of your data.
+Beginning June 21, 2018, DreamHost began allowing users to migrate their existing DreamObjects accounts to a new and improved cluster on the East coast of the United States.
+This new cluster will help with the long term stability of your data.

 Your data will continue to exist and function normally until October 1, 2018, after which the old cluster will be shut down.